-No. EAC Condition Implementation Status Compliance Status Description EAC 68 The EAC Holder must develop, implement and adhere to the final Construction Safety Management Plan, and any amendments, to the satisfaction of EAO.
-Ongoing In Compliance BC Hydro is auditing the implementation of measures in the CSMP by: - reviewing Safety Management Plans /Public Safety Management Plans submitted by the contractors, - holding regular meetings with the contractors to discuss safety performance and explore opportunities for improvement, and - conducting safety audits during construction to verify that requirements of the Plan are being considered and implemented as required.
+No. EAC Condition Implementation Status Compliance Status 2020 Description District of Hudson's Hope and Aboriginal Groups 30 days prior to commencement of construction.
+EAC 68 The EAC Holder must develop, implement and adhere to the final Construction Safety Management Plan, and any amendments, to the satisfaction of EAO.
+Ongoing In Compliance BC Hydro is auditing the implementation of measures in the CSMP by: reviewing Safety Management Plans /Public Safety Management Plans submitted by the contractors, holding regular meetings with the contractors to discuss safety performance and explore opportunities for improvement, and conducting safety audits during construction to verify that requirements of the Plan are being considered and implemented as required.
 BC Hydro has also required that the MCW contractor retain independent third party auditors to conduct safety audits on an annual basis.
 EAC 69 The EAC Holder must manage effective environmental protection and management throughout the construction phase by implementing measures detailed in a Construction Environmental Management Plan (CEMP).
-Ongoing In Compliance The draft and final CEMPs were submitted to regulatory agencies, governments, and Indigenous groups on October 17, 2014 and June 5, 2015, respectively.
-Revision 2 of the CEMP was submitted to these same recipients on February 4, 2016.
-Revision 3 of the CEMP was submitted to the Comptroller of Water Rights on March 31, 2016 as part of discussions related to early leaves to Commence Construction for the Project.
-Revision 4 of the CEMP was issued on July 26, 2016 and it included a number of minor edits and significant additional requirements related to Erosion and Sediment Control and water quality management.
-BC Hydro is auditing those measures of the CEMP by: - reviewing EPPs submitted by the contractors, - conducting environmental inspections during construction to verify that requirements of the Plan are being considered and implemented as required, and - responding to issues identified by IEM in its weekly inspection reports.
-Two Orders were issued by EAO during the reporting period regarding water and sediment control.
-The first Order was issued on May 14, 2018 for failure to adhere to implement measures to control runoff water and sediment following clearing of Portage Mountain Quarry.
-The second Order was issued on September 21, 2018 for failure to implement measures to control runoff water and sediment transport prior to commencing operations in Area 30 as specified by the Area 30 (Operations) Environmental Protection Plan.
-Corrective actions were immediately taken for each of these Orders to bring the sites into compliance.
+Ongoing In Compliance The current version of the CEMP Rev 6.1 dated December 12, 2019 BC Hydro is auditing those measures of the CEMP by: - reviewing EPPs submitted by the contractors, - conducting environmental inspections during construction to verify that requirements of the Plan are being considered and implemented as required, and - responding to issues identified by IEM in its weekly inspection reports.
 EAC 69 The CEMP must be developed by a QEP.
-Completed In Compliance Section 6.0 of the CEMP lists the QPs who prepared the plan.
+Complete In Compliance Section 6.0 of the CEMP lists the QPs who prepared the plan.
+EAC 69 The CEMP must provide details on how potential adverse effects will be avoided, mitigated, or compensated.
+Complete In Compliance The CEMP provides details on how potential adverse effects will be avoided, mitigated, or compensated.
+EAC 69 The CEMP must include the following: Acid Rock Drainage and Metal Leachate Management Plan; Complete In Compliance Appendix E of the CEMP contains the Acid Rock Drainage and Metal Leachate Management Plan.
+EAC 69 · Air Quality Management Plan; Complete In Compliance Appendix B of the CEMP contains the Air Quality Monitoring